Birds of Prey review: Harley Quinn gets the joyous DC adventure she deserves

 Screenwriter Christina Hodson also smoothly reminds us how smart Harley is behind her ditzy act -- she was Dr. Harleen Frances Quinzel before turning to a life of crime -- as she uses her training as a psychologist to deconstruct other characters' motivations.

-Those skills turn out to be useful in her increasingly dangerous encounters with Sionis -- a sadistic monster whose misogynistic streak makes him a wonderfully hateable villain.
-McGregor is clearly enjoying himself playing this guy, whose mercurial nature sees him jumping from hilariously campy to chillingly terrifying in seconds.
-He's absolutely electrifying whenever he's on the screen, and his dynamic with Messina's Zsasz is a joy to watch.
+Those skills turn out to be useful in her increasingly dangerous encounters with Sionis, a sadistic monster whose misogynistic streak makes him a wonderfully detestable villain.
+McGregor is clearly enjoying himself playing a guy whose mercurial nature sees him jumping from hilariously campy to chillingly terrifying in seconds.
+He's absolutely electrifying whenever he's on screen, and his dynamic with Messina's Zsasz is a joy to watch.

-Gotham City itself is more colorful than we're used to, reminding us that the world Harley and company inhabit is very different from the filthy dystopia seen in 2019's Joker or the more realistic take in Christopher Nolan's Dark Knight Trilogy (those movies aren't set in the same continuity as Birds of Prey anyway).
+Gotham City itself is more colorful than we're used to, reminding us the world Harley and company inhabit is very different from the filthy dystopia seen in 2019's Joker or the more realistic take in Christopher Nolan's Dark Knight Trilogy.
 It does feel a bit odd that this movie's explosive action fails to attract Batman's attention, and that the city's most famous superhero barely merits a mention.

-That's probably for the best -- Harley Quinn's first adventure as a headliner is among the DC Extended Universe's best movies so far, and didn't need the shadow of the Bat looming over it any more than it needed Joker.
-By time Birds of Prey reaches its spectacular finale, Harley is well and truly emancipated.
+That's probably for the best though.
+Harley Quinn's first adventure as a headliner is among the DC Extended Universe's finest movies so far, and didn't need the shadow of the Bat looming over it any more than it needed Joker.
+By the time Birds of Prey reaches its spectacular finale, Harley is well and truly emancipated.

 If you're looking for more Birds of Prey reviews, check out our sister sites GameSpot and Comicbook.com.